NicolaiGorden/Pokemon-League-Maker-frontend/README.md

 To create a new league, hit "add new league" This will populate the UI with a full league of trainers.
 To edit their teams, simply click a slot on their team, and the box will drop down.
 Once you click on a Pokémon in the box, it will be added to the team.
 A single Pokémon cannot be on the same team more than once, but can show up in the same League multiple times!

 # Roadmap
-Markup: *make box tab and league mode buttons look nicer *add a 'name league' form to the 'add new league' screen *give league edit button functionality
+* make box tab and league mode buttons look nicer
+* add a 'name league' form to the 'add new league' screen
+* give league edit button functionality
-*make it so that you can change trainer profile picture *ev, iv, item functionality
+* make it so that you can change trainer profile picture
+* ev, iv, item functionality
-*add gen 9 pokemon sprites
+* add gen 9 pokemon sprites